Uber joins forces with global public transport association

-BRUSSELS (Reuters) - Ride-hailing app Uber said on Monday it was joining a global public transport association to improve mobility in the cities it operates in, although North America’s largest public transit union said there was no place for the U.S. company.
+BRUSSELS, Dec 4 (Reuters) - Ride-hailing app Uber said on Monday it was joining a global public transport association to improve mobility in the cities it operates in.

-Uber’s move to join the International Association of Public Transportation (UITP) is part of a drive by Uber to improve its relationships with local authorities after a series of regulatory and legal setbacks.
+Uber also said it was joining the International Association of Public Transportation (UITP) to connect more people to public transport.

 UITP represents public transport providers around the world, including Transport for London (TfL) - which in September stripped Uber of its operating licence.